Predicting charmed-strange molecular tetraquarks with $K^{(*)}$ and $T$-doublet charmed or anticharmed meson: Discussion and conclusion

 Building on these findings in the $K^{(*)} \bar{D}_1 / K^{(*)} \bar{D}_2^*$ systems, we extend our formalism to the $K^{(*)} D_1 / K^{(*)} D_2^*$ systems.
 The effective interactions in the latter are related to those in the former via the $G$-parity rule, which provides a key theoretical constraint.
-This approach allows us to make predictions for the $T_{c \bar{s}}$-type charmed-strange molecular tetraquark candidates composed of $K^{(*)}$ and $D_1/D_2^*$ mesons.
-Our numerical results suggest that the following systems can be regarded as promising candidates: the coupled $K D_1 / K^* D_1 / K^* D_2^*$ system with $I(J^P)=0(1^-)$, the coupled $K D_2^* / K^* D_1 / K^* D_2^*$ system with $I(J^P)=0(2^-)$, the $K^* D_1$ systems with $I(J^P)=0(0^-,1^-,2^-)$, and the $K^* D_2^*$ systems with $I(J^P)=0(1^-,2^-,3^-)$.
-Experimental identification of these predicted charmed-strange molecular tetraquarks—formed by a $K^{(*)}$ meson and a (anti-)charmed meson in the $T$-doublet—would provide a critical test of the molecular interpretation for several observed exotic hadrons and substantially enrich the family of charmed-strange molecular tetraquarks.
-We therefore strongly encourage future experimental searches for these states, particularly at facilities such as LHCb, and Belle II.
+This approach allows us to make predictions for the $T_{c \bar{s}}$-type charmed-strange molecular candidates composed of $K^{(*)}$ and $D_1/D_2^*$ mesons.
+Our numerical results suggest that the $K^* D_1$ states with $I(J^P)=0(0^-,\,1^-,\,2^-)$ and the $K^* D_2^*$ states with $I(J^P)=0(1^-,\,2^-,\,3^-)$ can be regarded as the most promising candidates of the $T_{c \bar s}$-type charmed-strange molecular states.
+In contrast, the coupled $K D_1/K^* D_1/K^* D_2^*$ system with $I(J^P)=0(1^-)$ and the coupled $K D_2^*/K^* D_1/K^* D_2^*$ system with $I(J^P)=0(2^-)$ can only be considered as the possible candidates of the $T_{c \bar s}$-type charmed-strange molecular states.
+Experimental identification of these predicted charmed-strange molecular states formed by a $K^{(*)}$ meson and a (anti-)charmed meson in the $T$-doublet would provide a critical test of the molecular interpretation for several observed exotic hadrons and substantially enrich the family of the charmed-strange molecular states.
+We therefore strongly encourage future experimental searches for these states, particularly at facilities such as LHCb and Belle II.
 Promising production mechanisms include $B$-meson weak decays and high-energy proton-proton collisions.

+Although this work focuses on the charmed-strange molecular states composed of $S$-wave kaons and $P$-wave (anti-)charmed mesons in the $T$-doublet, other configurations-such as compact multiquark states-differ fundamentally from the molecular picture.
+A critical question is how to distinguish the configurations between these two types of hadrons.

+A key observation from the identification of the observed hidden-charm $P_c$ states \cite{Aaij:2019vzc} as the molecular-type exotic states is that their mass spectrum closely matches the predicted characteristic mass spectrum of the hidden-charm molecular-type pentaquark systems \cite{Li:2014gra,Karliner:2015ina,Wu:2010jy,Wang:2011rga,Yang:2011wz,Wu:2012md,Chen:2015loa}.
+As shown in Fig.~\ref{Characteristicspectra}, there exists a characteristic mass spectrum for the charmed-strange molecular states composed of $S$-wave kaons and $P$-wave anticharmed mesons in the $T$-doublet, which can serve as a valuable criterion for distinguishing different possible hadronic configurations.

+In addition, as demonstrated in prior studies \cite{Kalashnikova:2009gt,Baru:2010ww,Chen:2021tad,Chen:2022ddj}, the line-shape analysis has proven to be an effective approach for discriminating between different hadronic configurations.
+Further investigations along this direction will also be valuable in future work.
+It is worth noting that the line-shape analyses of the $X_1(2900)$ as a $\bar{D}_1 K$ molecule have already been discussed in Refs. \cite{Chen:2021tad,Chen:2022ddj}.